by Charlene H. Carpenter,

 The drainage properties combined with the antimicrobial agent built into the grass keeps the grass clean and safe, according to Trotter.

 The grass also is very durable.
 While constant use by dogs can kill real grass and leave bald areas and holes in the yard, K9 grass is durable enough to withstand the digging and chewing that destroys real grass.
-The manufacturer of the grass is so confident of its performance and durability that it offers an eight-year warranty on the product.
+The manufacturer of the grass is so confident of its performance and durability that it offers an 15-year warranty on the product.

 The product isn’t just for dogs.
 It works just as well for other animals, says Trotter.
 Some zoos use it.